-ANNEX 2 TO DECISION 5 (REV. BUSAN, 2014)
+ANNEX 2 TO DECISION 5 (REV. dubai, 2018)

 Measures for reducing expenses

 1) Identification and elimination of duplication (and overlap of functions, activities, workshops, seminars), and centralization of finance and administrative tasks, in order to avoid inefficiencies and to gain from a specialized workforce.